PickYourOwn.org

 Step 10 - Store in the fridge!

-I'm assuming that if you are only making one pint, you'll be eating it within the 4 to 6 weeks that it will keep in the fridge
+I'm assuming that if you are only making one pint, you will be eating it within the 4 to 6 weeks that it will keep in the fridge

 Other Equipment: